 SC 5-1: Approach to Optimizing Decision Making for Late-Phase Recovery from Nuclear or Radiological Terrorism Incidents

 In an effort to more fully define the process and procedures to be used in optimizing the late-phase recovery and site restoration following an RDD or IND incident, DHS has requested that NCRP prepare a comprehensive report addressing all aspects of an effective optimization process.
-The preparation of the NCRP report, entitled “Approach to Optimizing Decision Making for Late-Phase Recovery from Nuclear or Radiological Terrorism Incidents,” will be a three-year effort.
+The preparation of the NCRP report, entitled “Approach to Optimizing Decision Making for Late-Phase Recovery from Nuclear or Radiological Terrorism Incidents,” will be a 3 y effort.
 Members of SC 5-1 represent a broad range of expertise for addressing the complex issues involved in optimizing decisions on late-phase cleanup and site recovery following an RDD or IND incident, including experts in homeland security, health physics, risk and decision analysis, economics, environmental remediation and radioactive waste management, and communication with members of the public and government organizations.
 Members of SC 5-1 will hold discussions with stakeholders at the local, state and federal levels during the course of preparing the NCRP report.
 The complexity of the optimization process and the need for a broad range of experience and expertise on the NCRP Committee is underscored in a paper published by S.Y.
 Chen and T.S.
 Tenforde [Homeland Security Affairs VI(1), January 2010].

 The report is meant to be all-encompassing within the scope of the Committee’s charge, which is to be primarily based on established radiation protection principles while also accommodating the existing statutory cleanup processes.
 Recovery lessons learned from the recent Fukushima nuclear reactor accident are being included.

-Also during the second quarter:
+Also during the second quarter (April thru June):

 During the third quarter (July to September) the next assemblage of the Committee took place via teleconference on August 24.
 The writing progress of the sections and appendices was reviewed and deemed to be good.
 The Committee discussed the latest White House initiative on long‑range recovery, and how, if enacted, it might affect both existing EPA PAGs and ultimately the Committee’s report.
 The Committee elected to monitor the initiative and to respond as developments with the initiative may occur.
 The Committee did succeed in completing smooth drafts of the report sections and appendices on time for submittal to PAC 5.
 The drafts were transmitted to PAC 5 for review on September 6 and comments are anticipated by early October.